 Helping Your Child Manage Diabetes

-Self-testing blood sugar levels.
-Somewhere between ages 5 and 7 children may start expressing an interest in testing their own blood glucose levels.
-As long as their testing method is correct, there’s no reason not to pass along this task to your child.
-By age 8, most children should have this task mastered (unless they're newly diagnosed).
-Parents should remind children to test at the appropriate times and should help interpret blood sugar readings.
+Checking blood sugar levels.
+Somewhere between ages 5 and 7 children may start expressing an interest in checking their own blood glucose levels.
+As long as a parent supervises them and their checking method is correct, feel free to encourage your child to take on this task.
+By age 8, unless they're newly diagnosed, most children have mastered this task, which is vital in the sucessful management of diabetes.

 Taking insulin.
-Between the ages 8 and 12 most children should be able to administer injections; parents should oversee dose calculation and drawing up of the insulin, although doing so in a hands-off manner will help your child build the skills and confidence she needs to take over the task permanently.
+Between the ages 8 and 12 most children should be able to administer injections.
+Parents are expected to still oversee dose calculation and drawing up of the insulin, although slowly encouraging your child to do more of these tasks themselves is helpful.
+The key is to do so in a way that does not overwhelm your child while they learn the skills and build their confidence in their own abilities.
+Remember that most adolescents still need support in remembering to pre-bolus insulin, correct their numbers, and calculate how long their insulin is working.
 The same goes for regulating insulin pump therapy.

 Over time, children can become quite adept at managing their diabetes.
 Parents should remain involved, however, to navigate the difficult times and offer that all-important support.

 - Silverstein, J., Klingensmith, G., Copeland, K., Plotnick, L., Kaufman, F. Laffel, L. (2005).
 Children and Adolescents with Type 1 Diabetes.
 Diabetes Care, 28, 186-212.

 - Wysocki, T., Meinhold, P., Abrams, K., Barnard, M., Clarke, W., Bellando, B., (1992).
 Parental and professional estimates of self-care independence of children and adolescents with type 1 diabetes.
 Diabetes Care, 15, 43-52.